 Professional Qualifications

-• BA Hons in Social Care 4 year degree With DKIT
+• BA Hons in Social Care 4-year degree

 • Higher Diploma in Science in Integrative Psychotherapeutic Studies (QQI Level 8)

-• level 9 in Building Work-Based Resilience in Self and Others University College Cork
+• level 9 in Building Work-Based Resilience in Self and Others in the Workplace

-• Dyadic Developmental Psychotherapy (DDP) Level One and Two Dan Huges
+• Dyadic Developmental Psychotherapy (DDP) Level 1 and 2

 • Children’s First Training HSE and Barnardo’s